 But there's a lot more going on in this area, and on my most recent visit I started to try and rectify my omission, and I'll continue to do so in the future.

-If you're staying on the west bank, a common walk is to go over Most Legií from the National Theatre, and maybe drop down onto Shooter's Island (Střelecký ostrov ) and look out over the Charles Bridge.
+If you're staying on the east bank, a common walk is to go over Most Legií from the National Theatre, and maybe drop down onto Shooter's Island (Střelecký ostrov ) and look out over the Charles Bridge.
 Most people will then continue over the bridge and turn right at the end and head down towards Kampa.

 But if you continue straight ahead, along Vitèzná, and down to Újzed at the bottom of Petřín Hill, you'll look up and see the Memorial to the Victims of Communism.
 The monument consists of a series of seven bronze figures (or partial figures) descending a flight of stairs.
 It was unveiled 22nd May 2002 to commemorate, some twelve years later, the victims of the communist regime between 1948 and 1989.

 A plate at the base of the monument gives the estimated details of the numbers of people directly affected during those years:

 - 170,938 forced into exile

 A nearby plaque reads: